Data Centers in Regensburg

 Network & Connectivity Ecosystem

 Direct Cloud On-Ramps: There are no direct public cloud on-ramps within Regensburg, as of September 2025.
-Businesses connect to major cloud providers by establishing private network links to the primary German interconnection hubs in Frankfurt and Munich.
+Businesses connect to cloud providers like AWS, Google Cloud (GCP), and Microsoft Azure via the major interconnection hub in Frankfurt, accessible through private network links.

-Internet Exchange Points (IXPs): Public peering is not a major feature of this market.
-Most network peering is conducted privately or routed through the major exchanges in nearby metropolitan areas like Munich (MUNIX) or Nuremberg (N-IX).
+Internet Exchange Points (IXPs): The market does not host a major public Internet Exchange.
+Most network peering is conducted privately or routed through the major national exchange point, DE-CIX, in Frankfurt to achieve efficient traffic exchange.

 Power Analysis